drevops/vortex/.scaffold/docs/content/drupal/composer.md

   - `locations`: Specifies the location of the web root (the directory containing the `index.php` file).
   - `file-mapping`: Determines which files are managed by the scaffold process.
-    DrevOps comes with sensible defaults, but you can customize this section to suit your needs.
+    Scaffold comes with sensible defaults, but you can customize this section to suit your needs.
 - [`installer-paths`](https://getcomposer.org/doc/faqs/how-do-i-install-a-package-to-a-custom-path-for-my-framework.md):
   Defines custom installation paths for various types of packages like Drupal